The Talalla Story

-Founded by Australian Laurie Rose who fell in love with the spiritual charm of Sri Lanka, Talalla retreat sits meters away from Sri Lanka’s most peaceful and protected beach; an undiscovered cove of clear turquoise water, golden sand and brilliant sunrises.
+Located on the steps of Sri Lanka’s most peaceful and protected beach, Talalla Retreat is the gateway to an undiscovered cove of clear turquoise water, golden sand, and brilliant sunrises.

-Many of our staff are tsunami victims and the resort has been accepted as a part of the village and is one of its biggest benefactors.
+Most of the Talalla staff are from the surrounding villages, and many were victims of the 2004 tsunami.
+Because of Talalla’s support after the tsunami, the retreat has been accepted as a part of the village and is one of its biggest benefactors.

-From these urgent beginnings the Talalla Support Group was formed.
-All those affected by the devastation of the tsunami were able to approach the Group for financial and practical aid.
-As a result, hundreds of families in the immediate area found relief, support and hope.
+From these challenging beginnings, the Talalla Support Group was formed.
+All those affected by the devastation of the tsunami were able to approach the support group for financial and practical aid.
+As a result, hundreds of families in the immediate area found relief, support, and hope in the wake of such a devastating natural disaster.

-The Group was responsible for the construction of two community centres which are are aligned with the local Buddhist monks and cater to everything from infant schooling to computer classes.
+The Talalla Support Group was responsible for the construction of two community centers.
+These are aligned with the local Buddhist monks and cater to everything from infant schooling to computer classes.

-- Sourcing many of our supplies and building materials from the immediate locality, and protecting the local wildlife and vegetation
+- Sourcing many of our supplies and building materials from the immediate locality.
+We also focus efforts on protecting the local wildlife and vegetation

 - Installation of solar panels for electricity generation

-- Establishment of an organic vegetable garden and a healthy composting system for kitchen waste
+- Establishing and managing an organic vegetable garden and a healthy composting system for kitchen waste